krbjila/labrad_tools/docs/source/labrad.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The typical Labrad client-server interaction is driven by the client (by calling the server's ``settings``).

-Labrad ``Signals`` provide a way to reverse this control flow, by letting the server send messages to the client.
+Labrad ``Signals`` provide a way to reverse this control flow, by letting the server send data to the client (and trigger callbacks that use said data).
 See the `Labrad signals source code <https://github.com/labrad/pylabrad/blob/master/labrad/server.py>`__ for more details.

 Here is an example of how to declare a signal (from :mod:`conductor.conductor.ConductorServer`):